 Being a trafficked girl child is not a new form of victimization.
 In 1910, Dedrick wrote, in Fighting the Traffic in Young Women or War on the White Slave Trade, that girls "as young as 9 years; deceived, betrayed, led away, through wiles of abominable men whose business is to traffic in girls" (p.
 102).
-Other contributors to this over a hundred-year-old book wrote about the selling and slavery of girls and young women, about pimps although this was not the terminology of 1910, about national and international trafficking, and about the corruption of officials who the traffic in Young Women or War on the White Slave Trade, entitled The Yellow Slave Trade, Bell (1910, p.
+Other contributors to this over a hundred-year-old book wrote about the selling and slavery of girls and young women, about pimps although this was not the terminology of 1910, about national and international trafficking, and about the corruption of officials who the traffickers and brothel keepers paid to protect them.
+In chapter XVI of Fighting the Traffic in Young Women or War on the White Slave Trade, entitled The Yellow Slave Trade, Bell (1910, p.
 221) wrote about the "slave pens" of Oakville and San Francisco.
 The dehumanization and brutalities inflicted were not identified as non-State torture in 1910.